 This view highlights the commander's panel on the left side of his cupola.
 The knobs and toggle switches on the panel perform functions related to target designation and gun stabilization.
 His handles are visible in the bottom of the image, and the browpad for his M51 periscope is above the handles.

 The right side of the commander's cupola is shown here.
 The M19 ballistic computer control unit is in the center of the image, and this allowed the TC to adjust for crosswind speed, cant, parallax, ammunition type, gun jump, and drift.
 Some of the eleven vision blocks ringing the base of the cupola are visible, and the M51 periscope is on the left of the image.

 This tank is externally similar to the M60A1 above.
 Friction snubbers on the first two and last road wheels are obvious.
 The front road wheel arm was equipped with double bump stops, compared to single bump stops on the other wheels.
-The mounts for the bump stops can be seen behind the road wheels.
-The exhaust pipe for the personnel heater can be seen in front of the forward fender stoawge box, and a triangular mount for a smoke grenade launcher assembly is visible on the forward turret below the grab handle.
+The single bump stops can be seen behind the road wheels.
+The exhaust pipe for the personnel heater can be seen in front of the forward fender stowage box, and a triangular mount for a smoke grenade launcher assembly is visible on the forward turret below the grab handle.

-The forged aluminum wheel on the right is easily contrasted with the steel wheel on the left.
-Although significantly lighter than the steel wheels, the aluminum wheels required steel wear plates to protect them from the track center guides, and the steel wheels were cheaper to manufacture.
-The mounting for the road wheel swing arms are obvious, as are the mounts for the bump stop springs behind each road wheel.
+The forged aluminum wheel on the right is easily contrasted with the steel wheel on the left; reinforcing ribs easily differentiate the aluminum wheels.
+The mounting for the road wheel swing arms are obvious, as are the bump stops behind each road wheel.